 Some vegetables that are labeled “organic” are grown on big farms, thousands of miles away from your grocery store.
 If you care about eating local, which is better: an “organic” head of lettuce grown in, say, California, or a non-“organic” head of lettuce grown 50 miles from your home?

-Perhaps the most important question is: What’s the best way to increase the production of healthy, nutrient-dense food, while simultaneously reducing the amount of land, water and energy required?
+Perhaps the most important question is: What’s the best way to feed a growing world, while simultaneously reducing the amount of land, water and energy required?
 To truly address the challenges we face, multiple approaches are needed.